EXPRESSCLUSTER/SQLServer/SQLServer2022onWindows_en.md

 		- For SQL Server Instance service
 	- service2
 		- For SQL Server Agent service

-	- **Note**
+	**Note:**
-		- If you need to enable SQL Server Browser service, add one more service resource (service3)
+	If you need to enable SQL Server Browser service, add one more service resource (service3)

 ## Setup
 This procedure shows how to setup SQL Server cluster by mirroring both SQL Server master database and user database.